 Having good posture can really make you look 10 pounds thinner!
-If you spend hours hunched over a computer, you need to combat the inevitable slouch every chance you get.
-Try this variation on the reverse fly I learned from my Equinox trainer, Lauren; it's the perfect antidote to bad posture.
-It not only strengthens the upper back muscles (both the rhomboids and the middle part of the trapezius), it tones the back of the shoulder, too (aka posterior deltoid).
+A rounded spine makes your abdomen pooch out.
+And if you spend hours hunched over a computer, you need to combat the inevitable slouch every chance you get to help relieve back and neck pain.
+Try this variation on the reverse fly; it's the perfect antidote to bad posture.
+It not only strengthens the upper-back muscles (both the rhomboids and the middle part of the trapezius), but it also tones the back of the shoulder, too (aka posterior deltoid).

 Grab an exercise band (or Thera-Band) and follow these steps.
 Modify the difficulty of this exercise by altering the amount of slack you have in the band before opening your arms: more slack will be easier, and a tighter band will offer more resistance.